Sehrishzarin/sehrishzarin/README.md

 ### What I Do

-- Frontend development with React & UI/UX in Figma
+- Frontend development with React, Next JS & UI/UX in Figma
 - Backend development with Node.js, Express, MongoDB
 - Currently learning Python and exploring web hosting, AWS, Docker
 - Focused on clean design and meaningful interactions